mvollmer/pixel-test-log-demo/README.md

 A large part of dealing with pixel tests will consequently consist of maintaining the reference images.
 At the same time, we don't want to clog up our main source repository with them.
-While the numer and size of the reference images at any one point in time should not pose a problem, we will over time accumulate a history of them that we are afraid would dominate the source repository.
+While the number and size of the reference images at any one point in time should not pose a problem, we will over time accumulate a history of them that we are afraid would dominate the source repository.

 Thus, the reference images are not stored in the source reposirory.
 Instead, we store them in a submodule-kind-of external repository.
-That external repository doesn't keep any history can be aggressively pruned.
+That external repository doesn't keep any history and can be aggressively pruned.

 The details of this storage repository are not nailed down yet.
 It might be a actual submodule with some sugar on top, or it might be